nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 [IRMA](https://irma.app), which stands for “I reveal my attributes” is the name of an app that implements the idemix cryptographic protocol suite.
 It provides strong authentication as well as privacy-preserving features such as anonymity, the ability to transact without revealing the identity of the transactor, and unlinkability, the ability of a single identity to send multiple transactions without revealing that the transactions were sent by the same identity.
 More information can be found on the website of the [Privacy by Design foundation](https://privacybydesign.foundation/irma-explanation/).

-IRMA works by having the service provider show a challenge which can be cryptographically proven by a user, using it’s mobile.
+IRMA works by having the service provider show a challenge which can be cryptographically proven by a user, using their mobile.
 There are three types of challenges IRMA supports:

 * Loading attributes
 * Disclosing attributes